Naereen/web-sphinx/apk.en.rst

 * `Unified Remote <http://apk-dl.com/store/apps/details?id=com.Relmtech.Remote>`_ is another remote controller application, to use your smartphone as a remote for your laptop, with `this Unified Remote client <http://www.unifiedremote.com/download>`_,
 * `Voice Notify <http://apk-dl.com/store/apps/details?id=com.pilot51.voicenotify>`_ is a small accessibility service that speak every incoming notifications (using "*text to speach*"),
 * `VuDroid <http://apk-dl.com/store/apps/details?id=org.vudroid>`_ is a pretty good document reader, which accepts not only PDFs but also `DJVU <http://djvu.org/>`_.

+.. warning:: This page is still being written!

 Apps for McGyver's fans
 ^^^^^^^^^^^^^^^^^^^^^^^